Wisconsin Arts Board: History

 The statutory agency known as the WAB was preceded by the privately funded Wisconsin Arts Foundation and Council (WAFC).
 Established in 1956, the WAFC organized conferences, published a quarterly arts calendar, and worked for state support of the arts.
 It changed its name to the Wisconsin Arts Council (WAC) in 1970 and in 1977 became the Wisconsin Foundation for the Arts.

 In 1963, Governor John Reynolds created the Governor's Council of the Arts in order to promote the arts throughout the state.
 The Council did this particularly by establishing the Governor's Awards, but it did not receive state funding.
 The WAFC and the Governor's Council worked as separate entities.

 In 1965, the newly elected Governor Warren P. Knowles dissolved the Governor's Council of the Arts and designated the WAFC as “the official state coordinating group of the arts.”
 Under its new designation the WAFC continued the Governor's Awards and received a study grant from the National Endowment of the Arts to investigate the formation of a state funded arts council.
-In 1967-1968, Governor Knowles introduced a bill to establish a state supported arts council, but the measure was tabled.
+In 1967–1968, Governor Knowles introduced a bill to establish a state supported arts council, but the measure was tabled.

 Under the urging of the WAC, Governor Patrick Lucey introduced a clause into the 1973-1975 budget bill to create and publicly fund a state arts council.
 On August 2, 1973, the Wisconsin Arts Board was established by the Wisconsin Legislature in Section 20.
 15.53 of Wisconsin Assembly Bill 300.

-In 2011, the independent bodied Arts Board was folded into the Department of Tourism, where it retained its independent, Governor-appointed board.
+The newly formed Board elected Gerald Bartell as the first Chairperson of the Wisconsin Arts Board.
+The Board then hired Jerrold Rouby as the first Executive Director.
+Within four years, the Wisconsin Arts Board granted funds for projects in 71 of Wisconsin’s 72 counties.